-Cindy, who began her part time job at the London Vision Clinic in January 2003 – making her technically the longest serving member of staff – told me that her son’s running career had taken off at university.
+Cindy, a part-time member of staff at the London Vision Clinic, told me her son’s running career had taken off at university.

 “He has always run 3K and 5K races and has recently taken on running half marathons”, she explained.

-London Vision Clinic administrator, Cindy Beedell’s son, Thomas, had been short sighted since the age of three.
+Cindy’s son, Thomas, had been short-sighted since the age of three.
 As he grew up and became interested in sports, especially running, his sight issues became increasingly irritating.

 “He had been using contact lenses, and glasses for driving for some time; but he really wanted to have his sight corrected with Laser Eye Surgery for ages.”

-Surgeon Glenn Carp explains: “FDA (American Food and Drug Association) guidelines say that the minimum age is 18, however it may not be safe to operate on some young people until the age of 21 or later.
+“FDA (American Food and Drug Association) guidelines say that the minimum age is 18, however, it may not be safe to operate on some young people until the age of 21 or later.